gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX/Unit.md

 ## The History Tends to Repeat Itself

-You think that the whole story with `Dictionary` as a `HashSet` is the thing of the past?
+You think that the whole story with `Dictionary` as a `HashSet` is a thing of the past?

 Surprise, surprise, meet a `ConcurrentHashSet` which is… still absent in conventional .NET.
 So you know what to do now: